 Another explanation for the rapid rise in nest box use, followed by a plateau and subsequent decrease could be due to the installation of new nest boxes as those installed in 2005 began to deteriorate as materials aged.
-Several nest box repair and replacement events have occurred since 2005.
+Several nest box repair and replacement events have occurred since 2005 including the replacing of boxes in 2021.
 Although nest box utilisation is calculated based on the number of available nest boxes, this does not discount the fact that new nest boxes are not inhabited immediately and take time for fauna to take residence.
 Similar to the trends experienced for those nest boxes installed in 2005, it may take up to 3-4 years for new nest boxes to reach ~50% utilisation and about eight years for nest boxes to reach peak occupancy.

-The current survey demonstrates a plateau after the decline of unusable nest boxes with levels similar to 2019.
-However, given that previous trends indicate that nest box utilisation is often low for boxes less than 5 years old, it could be expected that future monitoring may show a considerable increase in utilisation (as a large number of boxes will now have been installed for 4-5 years).
+The current survey demonstrates a plateau after the decline of unusable nest boxes with levels similar to 2020 in Winter, prior to the removal of several damaged boxes.
+As outlined above, the utilisation drop in Summer is likely attributed to the replacement of these boxes and the delayed onset of utilisation.
+Given that previous trends indicate that nest box utilisation is often low for boxes less than 5 years old, it could be expected that future monitoring may show a considerable increase in utilisation (as a large number of boxes will now have been installed for 4-5 years).
+For the first time since 2018, the number of available boxes is at 100%.
 Ongoing maintenance (fixing broken lids and hinges and removal of undesirable species such as termites and wasps) and replacement of broken boxes is required to ensure the ongoing success of the nest box program within the Donaldson BCA.